The OrangeFS Project

 OrangeFS is now part of the Linux kernel as of version 4.6.
 As this version of the kernel becomes widely available, it will simplify the use of parallel storage by Linux applications through OrangeFS.

-The OrangeFS project has developed diverse methods of parallel access including Linux kernel integration, native Windows client, HCFS-compliant JNI interface to the Hadoop ecosystem of applications, WebDAV for native client access and direct POSIX-compatible libraries for pre-loading or linking.
+The OrangeFS project has developed diverse methods of parallel access including Linux kernel integration, native Windows client, HCFS-compliant JNI interface to the Spark/Hadoop ecosystem of applications.

 The OrangeFS project continues to push the envelope of file system research while bringing high-performance parallel storage to production-ready releases.

-Recent work has been focused around v3 core and the upstream Linux kernel work.
-The goal is to optimize the filesystem for the majority of the real world research computing workloads and not focus on benchmarks that represent a minority of the workloads.
+The recent heavy work has been focused around v3 core and the upstream Linux kernel work, but many changes and updates are still happening in the 2.x line.
+The goal is to optimize the filesystem for the majority of the real world AI, engineering, and research computing workloads and not focus on benchmarks that represent a minority of the workloads.